sidkshatriya/me/004-A-debugger-is-born.md

 This port has been a long and lonely journey so far but I think `rd` has reached a stage that end-users can use it.
 Hopefully now that this project has reached this milestone, other developers can play around with it too and give feedback and contribute.

 I have a few dreams and plans for `rd`.
-My hope is that in the future it can become a laboratory for some exiting features in debugging.
+My hope is that in the future it can become a laboratory for some exciting features in debugging.
 But this will only come to fruition once `rd` becomes a reliable and much loved piece of software that `rr` already is.

 Please play around with `rd` and let me know if things worked out for you.
 This is alpha level software, so I apologise in advance if things don't work as expected!